Improving Service Across Generations

 “We have a healthy portion of customers who like to come into village hall to make payments for the social aspect if nothing else,” Borror said.
 “With facilities closing, we had to push them toward other platforms.
 Luckily, with our software, we had the tools in place to keep collection efforts going.”

-To encourage use of electronic payment and customer service options, village officials made the decision to absorb the fees for online payments and make online forms available for things like service requests and permit applications.
+To encourage use of electronic payment and customer service options, village officials made the decision to absorb the fees for online payments and make online forms available for service requests, permit applications, and more.
 Despite past resistance, Borror said he was pleasantly surprised at citizens’ adoption of alternative payment options.

 “I’m really encouraged by the willingness of older generations to communicate electronically,” he said.
 “That may have been a big leap in the past, but I have no doubt that, after going through this experience, it’s going to be a successful endeavor in the future.”